Los Saicos: 1960s

-Later developments

 However, as their popularity began to wane in 1966, and exhausted from the pressures of constant activity, they decided to break up.
 Their members went on to pursue more conventional careers.
 Singer/rhythm guitarist, Erwin Flores and singer/bass player César "Papi" Castrillón, eventually moved to the United States.
 Flores recorded two solo albums that were later shelved.
 He then moved to the Washington, DC area where he got a degree in Physics and worked for a number of years with the National Aeronautics and Space Administration (NASA), sometimes moonlighting as a salsa singer for a Latin cover band in Maryland and Virginia.
 He is currently an executive for a pharmaceutical company.
 Coincidentally, Castrillón was living near Flores and they both became aware of their proximity after a few years.
 Castrillón is semi-retired and has taught occasional guitar classes at his church.

 Guitar player Rolando Carpio, who died in early 2005, had made a point of not telling his children about his musical past until they discovered the fact by themselves.
 Drummer Pancho Guevara died in May 2015, in Lima.